 Instructions

-- Add the water and cover cook on high heat until boiling then lower heat to low / medium for approximately 35 minutes (check occasionally), check for doneness after 30 minutes**, if cooked remove cover raise the heat and cook until water has evaporated.
-Turning to brown on both sides.
+- Add the water and cover cook on high heat until boiling then lower heat to low / medium for approximately 35 minutes (check occasionally), check for doneness after 30 minutes, if cooked remove cover raise the heat and cook until water has evaporated.
+Once evaporated raise the heat and fry, turn the chicken pieces to brown on both sides.
 Serve immediately.
 Enjoy!

 Nutrition